aary/dotfiles/README.md

 source ~/.bash_profile
 ```

-To update your configurations execute the following
+To update your environment to the latest and greatest configurations run the
+following in the folder where you cloned the repository

 ```
 git pull origin master